wangyu-/udp2raw/README.md

 # Features
 ### Send/Receive UDP Packets with ICMP/FakeTCP/UDP headers
 ICMP/FakeTCP headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
 In ICMP header mode,udp2raw works like an ICMP tunnel.

 UDP headers are also supported.
-In UDP header mode, it behaves just like a normal UDP tunnel, and you can just make use of the other features (such as encrytion, anti-replay, or connection stalization).
+In UDP header mode, it behaves just like a normal UDP tunnel, and you can just make use of the other features (such as encryption, anti-replay, or connection stalization).

 ### Simulated TCP with Real-time/Out-of-Order Delivery
 In FakeTCP header mode,udp2raw simulates 3-way handshake while establishing a connection,simulates seq and ack_seq while data transferring.
 It also simulates following TCP options: `MSS`, `sackOk`, `TS`, `TS_ack`, `wscale`.Firewalls will regard FakeTCP as a TCP connection, but its essentially UDP: it supports real-time/out-of-order delivery(just as normal UDP does), no congestion control or re-transmission.
 So there wont be any TCP over TCP problem when using OpenVPN.